thisdotrob/rust_huffman_compression/README.md

 - Add docs
 - Provide a streaming interface?
 - Validate the values & bit counts given to HuffmanTable
+- Validate the termination code is not present in the table
 - Prevent panics when buffer exceeds 32 bits